 No matter which you choose, we recommend driving or renting the smallest sized vehicle needed for your group in order to be able to better handle the roads and parking areas along the route.

-The services vary from site to site, but the majority of the NC500 campsites that we recommend on this list offer electrical hook-ups, pitches for tents and campervan / motorhomes, flushing toilets and shower block.
-Some also have laundry facilities, picnic areas, public phone, WiFi, some offer playgrounds, vending machines, and other facilities.
+The services vary from site to site, but the majority of the NC500 campsites that we recommend on this list offer electrical hook-ups, pitches for tents and campervans / motorhomes, flushing toilets and shower blocks.
+Some also have laundry facilities, picnic areas, WiFi, playgrounds, and other facilities.

-As well as these services, many of the sites we list and that you will find around the North Coast 500 offer static campervans, travel trailers, glamping tents, cabins, and wigwams for rent – great for those just wanting to “camp” but not have to worry about bring or setting up a tent!
+As well as these services, many of the sites we list and that you will find around the North Coast 500 offer static campervans, travel trailers, glamping tents, cabins, and wigwams for rent.
+Great for those just wanting to “camp” but not have to worry about bringing or setting up a tent!

 Are there Dog Friendly Accommodation Options on the NC500?